 - Customer Satisfaction Index (CSI) not to be under 80 over time.
-The CSI was 85.1, which is a record. - Alcohol consumption in Sweden: Systembolaget is to report total consumption and the percentage of the total volume purchased from Systembolaget.
+CSI was 81.9 (85.1).
+The measurement method was changed during the period of the measurement; when this is taken into account, this year's result is in line with last year's. - Alcohol consumption in Sweden: Systembolaget is to report total consumption and the percentage of the total volume purchased from Systembolaget.
 No target has been set for this assignment.
-Preliminary figures from the Swedish Council for Information on Alcohol and Other Drugs show that alcohol consumption was around 8.7 (8.8) litres per person.
-Systembolaget's share of consumption was 66.9% (65.6%) in 2019. - targets.

-- The alcohol index: this measure of people's
+Preliminary figures from the Swedish Council for Information on Alcohol and Other Drugs show that alcohol consumption was around 8.5 (9.0) litres per person.
+Systembolaget's share of consumption was 76% (65%) in 2020. - The alcohol index, a measure of people's attitudes to alcohol in various situations, is to show a positive trend over time.
+A high score indicates a restrictive attitude.
+The alcohol index was 63.4 (62.8). - Systembolaget is to check that sales staff make sure that the recipient is at least 20 years of age.
+The age check was 95.3% (95.1%) for 2020.